What North Carolinians should know about Russia’s invasion

 The West responded with sanctions.

+By Thursday morning, Ukraine’s government said Russian tanks and troops rolled across the border and accused Moscow of unleashing a “full-scale war” that could rewrite the geopolitical order and whose fallout already reverberated around the globe.

-The military escalation occurring thousands of miles away is hitting North Carolinians in the wallet.
+The military action occurring thousands of miles away is hitting North Carolinians in the wallet.

 GasBuddy reports fuel prices have risen more than 12 cents in a week in Raleigh to an average of $3.44 per gallon.